betfair-datascientists/betfair-datascientists.github.io/src/modelling/greyhoundDatathon.md

 The aim of this competition is to generate a **rated price** for every runner in every race across a set of meetings during the competition period (**WIN** markets only)

-The competition period is May 19th, 2025 - May, 30th 2025 (excluding 24/5/25 and 25/5/25)
+The competition period is May 19th, 2025 - May, 30th 2025

 The specific meetings will meet the following criteria:

  - The meeting will occur in Australia
  - The meeting will NOT occur at a venue in Western Australia
  - The meeting will occur on a weekday (Monday to Friday)
  - The meeting will commence after 5pm AEST (Evening meeting)

 Submissions are by due by 4:59pm AEST each day